Mandatory GHG Reporting - Verification

 Only CARB-accredited verification bodies may provide verification services to reporting entities.
 The following web link provides a list of CARB-accredited verification bodies.
 Additional accredited individuals listed in the second link may participate on verification teams as subcontractors to accredited verification bodies.
 The third-party verification requirements, threshold, and deadline are specified in section 95103(f) of the reporting regulation.

-List of Accredited Verification Bodies and Executive Orders (updated June 18, 2018)
+Accredited Verification Bodies and Executive Orders (updated April 4, 2019)

 Frequently Asked Questions regarding accreditation